Nuclear Power Explained: All You Need to Know

 What Is the Global Capacity of Nuclear Power

-Illustration of share of primary energy from nuclear, 2021
+Illustration of Share of primary energy consumption from nuclear, 2023 from Our World in Data

 What Is the Carbon Footprint of Nuclear Power